 - Name of the product: The legal name "food supplement" must appear.

-- List of ingredients in descending order of weight, including all active ingredients (e.g., vitamins, minerals, botanicals) and excipients like gelling agents, colors, and flavors.
+- List of ingredients in descending order by weight, including actives (vitamins, minerals, botanicals) and excipients (gelling agents, colors, flavors).

-- Recommended daily dosage: A clear instruction not to exceed this dose.
+- Recommended daily dosage—with a clear instruction not to exceed it.

-- Nutrition declaration: The amounts of vitamins, minerals, and other active substances present, expressed as a percentage of the Nutrient Reference Value (NRV) where applicable.
+- Nutrition declaration: Amounts of vitamins, minerals, and other active substances, expressed as a percentage of the Nutrient Reference Value (NRV) where applicable.

-- Any special storage conditions or conditions of use.
+- Storage conditions or conditions of use, if special.

-- Name and address of the responsible food business operator (the manufacturer, importer, or seller).
+- Name and address of the responsible food business operator (manufacturer, importer, or seller).

-- Country of origin if its omission would mislead the consumer.
+- Country of origin, if omitting it would mislead consumers.

-- A warning statement if the product contains ingredients like caffeine or licorice root that may be of concern in certain amounts.
+- Warning statements if the product contains ingredients like caffeine or licorice root that may be of concern in certain amounts.

-- The statement: "Food supplements should not be used as a substitute for a varied diet." and "Keep out of reach of young children."
+- The statements: "Food supplements should not be used as a substitute for a varied diet." and "Keep out of reach of young children."

 Critical Considerations for Claims

-Under Regulation (EC) No 1924/2006, any nutrition claim (e.g., "high in vitamin C") or health claim (e.g., "contributes to the normal function of the immune system") must be pre-approved and listed on the EU's authorized claims register.
-Only claims that are scientifically substantiated and authorized by the European Commission can be used.
-It is prohibited to claim that a supplement can prevent, treat, or cure a human disease.
+Regulation (EC) No 1924/2006 requires that any nutrition or health claim be pre-approved and listed on the EU's authorized claims register.
+Only scientifically substantiated and authorized claims are allowed.
+And you can't claim a supplement can prevent, treat, or cure a disease.

 Additional Requirements

-Labels must be clearly legible, indelible, and in a language easily understood by consumers in the member state where the product is sold.
-For products containing novel foods or botanicals, additional specific authorizations and labeling requirements may apply.
-It is essential to work with a knowledgeable regulatory partner or legal expert to ensure full compliance, as non-compliance can result in product recalls, fines, or market withdrawal.
+Labels must be legible, permanent, and in the language of the member state where the product is sold.
+If your gummies contain novel foods or botanicals, extra authorizations and labeling rules apply.
+Working with a regulatory expert or lawyer is wise—non-compliance can lead to recalls, fines, or being pulled from the market.